Wait for Me (unproduced film)

 Wait for Me is an unfinished ensemble comedy drama fantasy film that was written and going to be directed by Peter Bogdanovich.
 Inspired by his relationship with the late Dorothy Stratten and the writings of Robert Graves, the project was developed over the course of several decades, from 1980 up until his death in 2022.
 Bogdanovich dubbed it "the best thing I ever wrote."
 (Note: For context, Bogdanovich had personally either written or co-written around twenty screenplays, not including ones which were made into films.)
-The plot would have followed washed-up Hollywood director/star Charles Benedict (Note: Bogdanovich likened the character to Orson Welles or Charlie Chaplin.) who is visited by the ghost of his last wife that was killed six years earlier in a plane crash.
+The plot would have followed washed-up Hollywood director/star Charles Benedict (Note: Bogdanovich likened the character to Orson Welles or Charlie Chaplin.) who is visited by the ghost of his last wife who was killed six years earlier in a plane crash.

 Premise

 As Bogdanovich explained, the film would be based on an ideogram of the number six:

 [It follows a film director] slash writer, somebody like Cassavetes or Woody Allen or Orson Welles, somebody who acts, directs... who's the star, who directs and writes; and this guy—whose name is Charles Benedict—has been married six times, and he has six daughters; and his last wife, the one he was most in love with, was killed in a plane crash six years before the film begins.
 And in those six years, Charlie Benedict has gone to hell: he beat up a producer at 20th Century-Fox, he took an axe and chopped up a projection room at Universal [...] anyway, so Charlie Benedict is persona non grata in Hollywood.
 And, when the picture begins, he has spent the last few months traveling through Sicily and Italy, financed by the Italians, pretending to be looking for locations for a script, but he has no script.
 And that's how it starts.
 It's a very complicated picture.
 The whole thing plays in about five or six days and yet we go to... we start in Rome, then we go to Rio, we go to Vienna, then he goes to Budapest, then he goes back to Vienna, and then he goes to Salzburg, and then he goes to Prague.
 That's the basic setup, but the thing I haven't told you is that the ghost of his last wife appears to him, and they have a relationship—ghost and him—I don't wanna go into the whole thing, but there are six ghosts in the picture.
 And they're all friendly.
 And there's a sub[plot]... there's another plot that involves one of the six daughters who's going with a rock star, and she disappears.
 The rock star blames everything on Charles, 'cause he was such a bad father.
 It's a complicated picture.
 It's comedy, drama, fantasy.